 The NRC staff developed a printable brochure to inform patients about radiation safety precautions that they need to follow before, during, and after treatment with radioactive drugs.
 The brochure is intended to foster a radiation-safety oriented dialogue between patients and their health care team.
-[NOTE: This tri-fold brochure is formatted to print double-sided].
+The NRC also provides three foreign language versions of this brochure in Spanish, French and Mandarin [NOTE: These tri-fold brochures are formatted to print double-sided].

 Video – Staying Safe While Getting Better, Protecting Yourself and Your Loved Ones While Taking Radioactive Drugs